26 Best Things to Do in Bainbridge Island WA 2026

 Restrooms and water fountains are available here.
 After the Residence tour, you can head towards The Glen.
 It’s a garden with many flowers and plants.
 Spring is the best time to visit, as it’s the blooming season.

-After, visit the Japanese garden and walk in the Sand and Stone garden.
+After that, visit the Japanese garden and walk through the Sand and Stone garden.
 The Bloedel Family uses a Japanese Guest House.
 Now, move toward the Reflection Pool, designed by Richard Haag and Thomas Church.
 Formerly, the poet Theodore Roethke drowned in this pool in 1963.

-They fix access to the garden for a few visitors only.
+They have fixed access to the garden for a few visitors only.
 Those who love nature and are interested in gardening will enjoy the woods and wildlife.
-There is a place where birds and wildlife migrate too.
+There is also a place where birds and wildlife migrate.

 Note: Pets are not allowed here.
 Water bottles are allowed among all beverages.
-Keep 2 hours in hand and experience natural beauty.
+Allow 2 hours and experience natural beauty.
 Exploring Bloedel Reserve is the most fantastic thing to do on Bainbridge Island.

-- Timings: Tuesday to Sunday any time of the year.
-It is closed on Mondays, Martin Luther King’s Day, Indigenous People’s Day, Thanksgiving Day, Christmas, and New Year.
-Winter hours start from 10 am to 4 pm, and The Shop at the Gatehouse from 10:30 am to 3:30 pm
+• Timings: Tuesday to Sunday, any time of the year.
+It is closed on Mondays, Martin Luther King’s Day, Indigenous Peoples’ Day, Thanksgiving Day, Christmas, and New Year’s Day.
+Winter hours are 10 am to 4 pm, and The Shop at the Gatehouse is 10:30 am to 3:30 pm.

-- Admission Fee: They provide a Timed Ticket, which you must book online.
-They release a few tickets only.
-You can avail of the membership plan for daily visitors.
+• Admission Fee: They offer a Timed Ticket that must be booked online.
+They release only a few tickets.
+You can avail yourself of the membership plan for daily visitors.
 There will be discounts, free entry to the reserve, and other benefits.

 3. A Visit to the Bainbridge Island Museum of Art and Culture

 All art lovers should attend the art exhibition at the Bainbridge Island Art Museum.
 They mostly portray the contemporary arts of local and area artists.
 They manage a website listing of the artists they will feature every week.
-The museum also conducts events like a family-friend art exhibition.
+The museum also hosts events, such as a family-friendly art exhibition.

-A small Bistro is adjacent to the place that serves breakfast, lunch, coffee, and wine.
-They have a store that sells a wide range of merchandise, including jewelry, home décor items, artwork, books, etc. The Store is open from 10 am to 5 pm every day.
+A small Bistro is adjacent to the restaurant, which serves breakfast, lunch, coffee, and wine.
+The store sells a wide range of merchandise, including jewelry, home décor, artwork, and books.
+It is open from 10 a.m. to 5 p.m. every day.

-The Bistro is temporarily closed but allows you to take it away on Tuesday Nights.
-They have Wireless Internet Services inside the museum as well.
+The Bistro is temporarily closed, but allows you to take it away on Tuesday Nights.
+They also offer wireless internet services inside the museum.

 4. Explore the Bainbridge Island Historical Museum

 Travelers who love gaining knowledge about historical events are welcome here.
-The historical museum talks about the past of Bainbridge Island.
+The historical museum discusses the history of Bainbridge Island.
 You will know about the shipbuilding powerhouse and the lumber.
 They have used a schoolhouse since 1908 to preserve the elements and exhibit stories about strawberry farming in the past.

 The Japanese American Exclusion Memorial is an outdoor exhibit that tells the same story.
-They portray it in the museum as well.
-In addition, they conduct several educational camps for the youths and visitors every year.
-The museum is free and is open all day (10 am to 4 pm).
+It is also displayed in the museum.
+In addition, several educational camps are conducted for youths and visitors every year.
+The museum is free and open all day (10 am to 4 pm).

 Location: 215 Ericksen Avenue NE, Bainbridge Island, Washington- 98110